Some-random/theorem-proving-reasoning/README.md

 Please refer to the installation section of [LeanDoJo](https://github.com/lean-dojo/LeanDojo?tab=readme-ov-file#installation) for instructions.
 Please also clone and install [ReProver](https://github.com/lean-dojo/ReProver) in this directory if you want to train the models.

 ## Data
+Two files with detailed to help understand the process of formalizing natural language question to theorems: examples_with_detailed annotation
+The annotated data for ProofWriter: data_for_share/ProofWriter The annotated data for FOLIO - concise version: data_for_share/FOLIO/concise The annotated data for FOLIO - intuitive version: data_for_share/FOLIO/intuitive

 ## Running experiments